ialbert/bio/docs/bio-explain.md

-# `explain`: displays ontology {#bio-ontology}
+# `bio explain`: show definitions {#bio-ontology}

+Rationale: we found the graphical and web based user interfaces to be quite tedious to navigate and interpret.
+We implemented the `bio explain` command to facilitate the quick explorations of the Gene and Sequence ontologies.

 The `bio` package provides utility to search gene and sequence ontology.
 For more information on ontologies, consult [The Biostar Handbook][book] chapter [Sequence and Gene Ontology: What do the words mean?][ontology]
+The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.

 [ontology]: https://www.biostarhandbook.com/what-do-the-words-mean.html
 [book]: https://www.biostarhandbook.com

 ## Download the databases

-Reminder to install `bio` run:
+As a reminder to install `bio` run:

     pip install bio --upgrade

-Then, before the first use, the databases need to be built or downloaded.
-If you haven't done so before, run this once.
+Then, before the first use, the database needs to downloaded.

     bio --download

-All commands above need to run only once.

 ## Database information

-Run:

     bio explain

-to print the contents of the database:
+Prints the contents of the database:

     # Content: 43,878 gene ontology terms; 2,354 sequence ontology terms

-The tool's database currently contains `43,878` gene ontology and `2,354 `  sequence ontology terms.
+As we can see the database currently contains `43,878` gene ontology and `2,354 `  sequence ontology terms.

 ## Explain a term